Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Results

 One possible explanation for this dissociation follows directly from the structure of the final readout.
-Ignoring bias terms for simplicity, the output distribution for a token representation $h_L$ at the final layer can be written as: $p(\text{output tokens}) = \operatorname{Softmax}(W_\text{out}h_L)$ , where $W_\text{out}$ is the un-embedding matrix.
-Changing notation to separate norm and direction we can write: $p(\text{output tokens}) = \operatorname{Softmax}(W_\text{out}||h_L||_2\hat{h}_L)$.
-This decomposition makes explicit that the direction of $h_L$ determines the relative logit values across vocabulary entries, while the norm of $h_L$ acts as a global scaling factor analogous to an inverse temperature, modulating the sharpness of the output distribution.
-This structure provides a mechanistic rationale for why selectively modifying angular structure is sufficient to alter prediction identity in the prediction-centric phase.
+Ignoring bias terms for simplicity, the output distribution for a token representation $h_L$ at the final layer can be written as $p(\text{output tokens}) = \operatorname{Softmax}(W_{\text{out}}h_L)$, where $W_{\text{out}}$ is the un-embedding matrix.
+Changing notation to separate norm and direction, we can write $p(\text{output tokens}) = \operatorname{Softmax}(W_{\text{out}}\lVert h_L\rVert_2\hat{h}_L)$.
+This decomposition makes explicit that the direction of $h_L$ determines the relative logit values across vocabulary entries, while the norm $\lVert h_L\rVert_2$ acts as a global scaling factor analogous to an inverse temperature, modulating the sharpness of the output distribution.
+This provides a suggestive mechanistic rationale for why selectively modifying angular structure is sufficient to alter prediction identity in the prediction-centric phase which can be further investigated in future work.